OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 The dialog box cannot communicate with the host page in the task pane unless:

 - The current page in the dialog box is in the same domain as the host page.
 - The Office JavaScript library is loaded in the page.
 (Like any page that uses the Office JavaScript library, script for the page must assign a method to the `Office.initialize` property, although it can be an empty method.
-For details, see [Initializing your add-in](understanding-the-javascript-api-for-office.md#initializing-your-add-in).)
+For details, see [Initialize your Office Add-in](initialize-add-in.md).)

 Code in the dialog box uses the [messageParent](/javascript/api/office/office.ui#messageparent-message-) function to send either a Boolean value or a string message to the host page.
 The string can be a word, sentence, XML blob, stringified JSON, or anything else that can be serialized to a string.
 The following is an example: